zoehendershot/dp1-diy-spotify/README.md

 - Student properly creates a database, loads schemas and data.
 (2 points)
 - Student FastAPI connects to the database and displays table data.
 (3 points)
 - Student FastAPI container is deployed into their EC2 instance.
 (2 points)
-- Student web interface connects properly to backend API and displays *their* songs.
+- Student web interface connects properly to their backend API and displays *their* songs.
 (2 points)
 - Student solution ingests a new song uploaded by instructional staff and displays it properly in the API and web interface without manual intervention.
 (4 points)

+**Possible Deductions**

+While completing the points above will earn up to 15 points total, you can have points deducted from an otherwise-successful project:

+- If you commit database credentials to git/GitHub and push them, you will lose 3 points.
+- If songs appear in your web interface but cannot be played, you will lose 1 point.